jython/devguide/index.rst

 --------------------

 These are sections from the CPython guide, retained for reference.
-A comparison with the CPython implementation of a feature can help you understand the Jython one.
+A comparison with the CPython implementation of a feature will sometimes help you understand the Jython one.

 ..
 We're also keeping these files for the technical reason that changes from CPython upstream can only be merged if these CPython files continue to exist.